MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 And that's basically it!

-we've added the HTTP logger middleware to the gateway server.
+We've added the HTTP logger middleware to the gateway server.

 Now let's open terminal and restart the server.